raguay/TextBarScripts/README.md

 ### Features that have been added or fixed

+- Storing regular expressions for future use.
+- Regular expressions selecting and editing of notes.
 - Editing and adding new scripts.
 - Add new scripts without having to remove the script store.
 - It will now come up showing the first note without having to press the bottom button.